-In the event of a mechanical incident occurring during the rental period of the vehicle, the renter must notify the owner.
+In the event of a mechanical incident occurring during the rental period of the vehicle, the renter must imperatively inform the owner.
 It is the responsibility of the renter to follow the instructions given on the incident procedure indicated on the insurance certificate.
-Following the garage's diagnosis, repairs or parts changes may be necessary for the vehicle to be operational again.
-A written agreement in the form of an electronic message sent by e-mail or by text message ("SMS") from the owner must be obtained by the renter before authorizing the garage to begin work on their vehicle.
-In the case where the owner gives their agreement to carry out the repairs, the renter will be then be able to authorize the garage to carry out the repairs.
+Following the garage's diagnosis, repairs or parts changes may be necessary to make the vehicle operational again.
+A written agreement in the form of an electronic message ("email") or a written telephone message ("SMS") from the owner must be obtained by the renter before the garage is allowed to work on the vehicle.
+If the owner agrees to carry out the repairs, the renter can give the repair order to the professionals.
 The invoice can then be paid by the renter in order to continue the rental.
 The amount of the repairs will remain with the responsible party according to the origin of the incident.
 Mechanical breakdowns, excluding batteries, are most often the result of normal wear and tear of the vehicle but can also be the result of misuse of the vehicle by the renter.
 In order to attribute responsibility, Yescapa may request the vehicle's service history, maintenance or replacement invoices and/or a garage diagnosis.

-If the immobilization is due to a misuse or an accident caused by the renter, the owner will be able to claim the expenses to bring the vehicle back home (way back only), from the security deposit given by the renter.
+If the immobilization is due to misuse or an accident caused by the renter, the owner will be able to claim the expenses to bring the vehicle back home (way back only), from the security deposit given by the renter.
 If the cause of the immobilisation undefinable, the return costs will be borne equally by the owner, i.e. 50% for each party of the contract.
 The security deposit provided as part of the rental may be used to implement such a measure.
-If the immobilization of the vehicle results from normal wear and tear or from negligence related to regular maintenance, which is the responsibility of the owner, the owner must cover the entire return journey as part of the recovery of their vehicle.
+If the immobilization of the vehicle results from normal wear and tear or from negligence related to regular maintenance, which is the owner's responsibility, the owner must cover the entire return journey as part of the recovery of their vehicle.
 Concerning the distance of repatriation of the vehicle, all the countries to visit must be mentioned on the rental contract or be the subject of a written agreement with the owner.
 Otherwise, the renter must refund the owner the full amount of the return trip.

-In the event that the mechanical incident is caused by misuse of the renter, a third party or a fixed object and the renter is found responsible, the latter will then be required to pay for all repairs incurred and will not be entitled to any refund for the unused days.
+If the mechanical breakdown is the result of misuse by the hirer, a third party or a fixed object and the renter is found to be responsible, then the renter will be required to pay for all repairs incurred and will not be entitled to any refund for the unused days.
 Insurance and service fees will not be refunded.

 The owner undertakes to drive their vehicle and perform some manoeuvres in the presence of the renter in order to detect any possible anomaly (suspicious noise, malfunctioning...), on the day of departure and upon return of the vehicle.

 The owner undertakes to rent their vehicle in the best possible state of cleanliness.
 In the event that the renter does not agree with the state of cleanliness of the vehicle, it is then necessary to indicate this on the departure inventory sheet, in the box intended to this purpose.
 It is then recommended that the owner takes the time to readjust the condition of their vehicle.
-If, following this cleaning or proposal of it, the tenant still refuses the vehicle put at disposal, the cleanliness of the vehicle can not be used as a valid reason to cancel the hire and no refund will be possible towards the renter: the owner will receive their remuneration as initially planned.
+If, following this cleaning or proposal of it, the renter still refuses the vehicle put at disposal, the cleanliness of the vehicle can not be used as a valid reason to cancel the hire and no refund will be possible towards the renter: the owner will receive their remuneration as initially planned.
 If the owner does not wish to clean their vehicle and the renter refuses to take it, it is up to the renter to provide proof of non-conformity of the state of cleanliness (photographs, videos...): these must be sent to Yescapa as soon as possible by e-mail.
 The renter must immediately cancel the rental via their Yescapa account before the last hour of the first rental day (theoretical departure day).
 If Yescapa considers that the vehicle was not in an optimal state of cleanliness, the platform reserves the right to ask the owner for a full refund.

 The owner undertakes the responsibility for any repairs to the vehicle not resulting from a misuse by the renter (normal use and driving of the vehicle).
-In case the renter must pay for the repairs upfront, the owner undertakes to reimburse them upon presentation of supporting invoices, for which the owner will have previously and expressively given their authorization to the renter, in order to proceed with the repairs strictly necessary and strictly required at the time.
+In case the renter must pay for the repairs upfront, the owner undertakes to reimburse them upon presentation of supporting invoices, for which the owner will have previously and expressively given their authorisation to the renter, in order to proceed with the repairs strictly necessary and strictly required at the time.
 Such requests and authorisations must be made in writing in the form of an electronic message sent via e-mail or via a text message ("SMS").